Uzair-Manzoor/healthcare-app-frontend/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Health Clinic <a name="about-project"></a>
+# 📖 Health Care <a name="about-project"></a>

-**Health Clinic** This repository contains the React/Redux front-end application for the "Doctor Appointments" capstone project.
+**Health Care** This repository contains the React/Redux front-end application for the "Doctor Appointments" capstone project.
 The front-end provides an intuitive user interface for interacting with the booking system.
 Users can log in with a username, browse a list of doctors, view detailed information about specific doctors, reserve appointments, add new doctors, and manage existing doctors.
 The application is designed to be responsive, offering a seamless experience on both desktop and mobile devices.
 The front-end communicates with the Rails back-end API to ensure a cohesive and efficient user experience.

 ## 🛠 Built With <a name="built-with"></a>
 React, redux, node, Visual Studio Code, WSL